h4rldev/animdl-tui/README.md

 ## Todo

 - Web frontent for it (might deprecate due to issues with pyinstaller)
-- Upgrade the Update function to retrieve the latest release from Github
 - Code Cleanup
 - Less skill issues.
 - Mal/Anilist Sync